GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 For the purposes of the default DEA product, GeoMADs are computed per calendar year and per sensor (Landsat 5, Landsat 7, Landsat 8, and Landsat 9) from terrain-illumination-corrected surface reflectance data (Analysis Ready Data).
 They each use the annual geometric media of their own dataset.

-Note: The constituent pixels in the GeoMAD pixel composite mosaics are synthetic.
+Note that the constituent pixels in the GeoMAD pixel composite mosaics are synthetic.
 This means that the pixels have not been physically observed by the satellite; rather, they are the computed high-dimensional medians of a time series of pixels.

 ## References